On Dimension-Varying Control Systems: A Universal State Space Approach: Introduction

-Another interesting phenomenon which provides a motivation for this paper is that a geometrical object, or a complex system, may be described by models of different dimensions.
-For instance, in power systems a single generator can be modeled as a $2$ or $3$ or $5$ or $6$ or even $7$-dimensional dynamic system \cite{mac97}.
-In contemporary physics, the sting theory assumes the dynamics of strings to be the model for universe of time-space.
+Another interesting phenomenon that motivates this paper is that a geometric object or a complex system may be described by models of different dimensions.
+For instance, in power systems, a single generator can be modeled as a $2$-, $3$-, $5$-, $6$-, or even $7$-dimensional dynamic system \cite{mac97}.
+In contemporary physics, string theory posits that the dynamics of strings model spacetime.
 But this model may have dimension 4 (special relativity), 5 (Kaluza-Klein theory), 10 (type 1 string), 11 (M-theory) or even 26 (Bosonic model) \cite{kak99}.
 One observes from this phenomenon that two models with different dimensions might be very similar or even equivalent.

-Traditional opinion considers Euclidian spaces of different dimensions as completely separated or completely disconnected spaces.
+Traditional opinion treats Euclidean spaces of different dimensions as completely separated or disconnected.
 If we consider

-Then each $\R^n$ is considered as a component of $\R^{\infty}$.
+Then each $\R^n$ is considered a component of $\R^{\infty}$.
 Topologically, each $\R^n$ is considered as a clopen (closed and open) subset of $\R^{\infty}$.
 (In this paper, such a topology is called a natural topology and denoted by ${\cal T}_n$.)
-The above phenomenon provides us a revelation that Euclidian spaces of different dimensions might be connected with each other in certain points, such that the continuous functions, the vector fields and then the dynamic systems on different Euclidian spaces might be equivalent.
+The above phenomenon provides us a revelation that Euclidean spaces of different dimensions might be connected at certain points, such that the continuous functions, the vector fields and then the dynamic systems on different Euclidean spaces might be equivalent.

-Based on this observation, this paper proposes a metric (i.e., a distance) $d_{{\cal V}}$ on $\R^{\infty}$, which makes it a metric space.
-The topology deduced by the distance $d_{{\cal V}}$ is denoted by ${\cal T}_d$.
-This approach seems to be a combination of the aforementioned three techniques.
-(1) Taking $\R^{\infty}$ as the universal state space of dimension varying systems.
-It can be considered as a global common state space for different models.
-But no resetting mapping is required.
-(2) Using distance $d_{{\cal V}}$, we glue points with zero distance together.
-Under the topology ${\cal T}_d$ $\R^{\infty}$ becomes a path-connected space.
-(3) Using $d_{{\cal V}}$ as a measurement for the switching jump, the discontinuity can be determined.
-The only required condition is the switching mapping satisfies the Lipschitz condition.
-Note that most existing switchings in literature satisfy this, for example, Hamilton function in \cite{pak17}, passivity energy in \cite{gio25}, and ${\cal K}{\cal L}$-class function in \cite{xue22}, etc.

-It will be seen that the $\R^{\infty}$ with topology ${\cal T}_d$ is a perfect state space for dimension varying systems.
-In addition, using the metric, the synthesis and control design for DVDCSs become easy and efficient.
-The paper considers the controllability and observability, stabilization, disturbance decoupling of DVDCSs.
-Finally, the large scale hierarchical dimension varying networks are considered.
-Certain corresponding solvability conditions are obtained.